squillero/computational-intelligence/2023-24/README.md

-You can see my version of the A* set covering algorithm in the HMTL file 'my-set-covering.html'.
+You can see my version of the A* set covering algorithm in the HMTL file 'my-set-covering.ipynb'.

 The cost function just counts the number of taken sets.